oda-hub/doc-handbook/README.md

 CalVer will also clearly communicate pace of development, hopefully reduce hesitation in making the next significant release, and make the development more dynamic, matching the repeated requests of the users.

 Releases will be made as soon as accumulated features are necessary, made into release branch from the master branch, and tagged.
-Further
 If a bugfix is necessary, a dedicated bugfix branch will be made and destroyed when bugfix version is tagged.

 * use master for current stable staging version (i.e. no need for staging-1-3 etc), as deployed in UNIGE in staging (pre-release) environment.
 It may also experience quick bug-fixes, but not new running feature developments (feature branches are for that).